microsoft/ADBench/docs/Architecture.md

 ### Global Runner

-_Global runner_ is a script that consequitively runs all benchmarks using corresponding _benchmark runners_ while enforcing specified hard time limits.
+_Global runner_ is a script that consecutively runs all benchmarks using corresponding _benchmark runners_ while enforcing specified hard time limits.
 It contains code for starting all the _benchmark runners_ and is aware of all existing _testing modules_.

 _Global runner_ is started by the user.
 User may pass some or all of the variables listed in the [methodology](Methodology.md) as command line arguments.